Alethea Kontis

-Alethea Kontis is an American writer of Teen & Young Adult Books, picture books and speculative fiction, primarily for children, as well as an essayist and storyteller.
+Alethea Kontis (born January 11, 1976) is an American writer of Teen & Young Adult Books, picture books and speculative fiction, primarily for children, as well as an essayist and storyteller.

 Biography

 Born in South Burlington, Vermont, Kontis lives in Titusville, Florida.
 She contributes to a variety of publications including Apex Science Fiction and Horror Digest.
 As a prolific writer she has also been awarded a number of prizes for her work including the Garden State Teen Book Award, the Scribe Award and the Gelett Burgess Children's Book Award which she won twice.

 Kontis has been an NPR book reviewer for many years covering predominantly Young adult and children's fiction.
 Kontis co-wrote The Dark-Hunter Companion with Sherrilyn Kenyon.
 Kontis has learned and honed her writing under a variety of teachers including Orson Scott Card and Andre Norton.

 Early Career in Publishing

 After graduating from USC, Kontis began a career as a bookseller and librarian, eventually moving to middle Tennessee to work as Assistant Children's Librarian at the Smyrna Public Library.
 From there she was scouted to become a book buyer for Ingram Book Company, where she spent the next decade.
 While at Ingram, Kontis interviewed authors as the "Genre Chick" for their Readers Advisory.
 She was one of four hosts of Ingram's "Tea in Space" podcast, and was given the title "The Voice of Ingram."

 In 2000, Kontis moved further into the publishing world when she began copy editing for Booksurge press.
 This led to copy editing works for Solaris Books, Subterranean Press, Angry Robot, and Baen Books, among others.

 Building on the skills she learned as a book buyer, Kontis started reviewing fiction for The Rutherford Reader and eventually earned her own book review column, "Princess Alethea's Magical Elixir," in Orson Scott Card's Intergalactic Medicine Show online magazine in 2008.
 Since 2018 her reviews have appeared in Locus (magazine) and, more regularly, on NPR Books.

 In the mid-2000s Kontis added fiction editing to her growing list of skills.
 She became a contributing editor for Apex Science Fiction and Horror Digest in 2004, and later that year began working on Elemental: The Tsunami Relief Anthology: Stories of Science Fiction and Fantasy, a critically acclaimed benefit anthology she co-edited for Tor Books.
 The profits from this anthology went to Save the Children after the 2004 Indian Ocean earthquake and tsunami.

 In 2005, Kontis launched a small speculative fiction press called NYX Books, which she ran until 2009.
 In 2015 she opened up another small press under her own name, Alethea Kontis, where she has self-published some of her own works.